All Episodes

 That is just, and I can understand it.

-So the first thing that he glommed on to that gave him something that he didn't Have that fired him up to want to know more.
+So the first thing that he glommed onto that gave him something that he didn't have that fired him up to want to know more.

 I mean, that's just awesome.

-I tell you what I want to do.
+I'll tell you what I want to do.

-He will love it.
+He will love.

 In fact, I want to put together a whole bunch.

-I'm sure you you can imagine how much that means to a kid who doesn't generally have Christmas, so thank you so much.
+I'm sure you can imagine how much that means to a kid who doesn't generally have Christmas.

-Everybody wants their life to mean something, whether it's a conscious awareness or not, and it's that's why I've always known that the way liberals sell climate change works, because they tell people it's their fault, but then they offer them redemption.
+And that's why I've always known that the way liberals sell climate change works, because they tell people it's their fault, but then they offer them redemption.

 You can save the planet if you join us in doing X, Y, and Z. And that gives their lives meaning.